KediDili/Creaturebook/documentation.md

 `OverrideDefaultNaming` | `string` | No | - | This is used if you want your creature to be found by clicking an NPC-in-game-code that has a different internal name than how does Creaturebook name creatures' pages internally.
 `BelongsToSet` | `string` | No, and will be used only if your chapter's ``EnableSets`` is enabled. | `"Other"` | This is the name of the said creature's set.
 Any creatures with the same ``BelongsToSet`` will be assigned to same set.
 Creatures that are in same set aren't required to have sequencing pages, but rather would be preferred to have for better organization.

+## Nice and all but I don't see anything about creatures' translatable display names or descriptions?

+Yes you don't.
+You'll find your answer here!: https://github.com/KediDili/Creaturebook/blob/main/translation.md

 ## For any questions about something else than the chapter.json or creature.json
 ### Are there any image size restrictions with any of `book-image.png`, `book-image_2.png` or `book-image_3.png` files?
 - No restrictions put by Creaturebook itself!
 However, it should be smaller than 4096x4096, because that this is a game limitation.